Azure/azure-openapi-validator/docs/rules.md

 Please refer to [provisioning-state-validation.md](./provisioning-state-validation.md) for details.

+### PutResponseSchemaDescription

+For any PUT, response code should be 201 if resource was newly created and 200 if updated.

+Please refer to [put-get-patch-response-schema.md](./put-get-patch-response-schema.md) for details.

 ### PutGetPatchResponseSchema

 For a given path with PUT, GET and PATCH operations, the schema of the response must be the same.